-1. INTRODUCTION
+1. Introduction

-The classical theorem about modules over a Dedekind domain says that each finitely generated torsion-free module is isomorphic to a direct sum of ideals.
-In the case R is an integrally closed Noetherian ring, then an R-module M contains a free submodule N such that $M/N \cong I$, where I is an ideal of the ring R [2].
-In [10], the authors obtained an analogue that was proved for integral rings such that each ideal has two generators, and such rings were called Bassian in their paper, which has a closed relation with the notion "Hopfian".
-A ring R is said to be

-Hopfian if R cannot be isomorphic to a proper homomorphic image R/I ([15], [20]),

-Bassian, if there cannot be an injection of R into a proper homomorphic image R/I ([19]).
+The classical theorem about modules over a Dedekind domain says that each finitely generated torsion-free module M is isomorphic to a direct sum of ideals.
+In the case R is an integrally closed Noetherian ring, then M contains a free submodule N such that $M/N \cong I$, where I is an ideal of the ring R (see [2]).
+In [10], the authors obtained an analog was proved for integral rings R such that each ideal in R has two generators, and such rings were called Bassian in their paper, which has a closed relation with Hopfian.
+A ring R is Hopfian if R cannot be isomorphic to a proper homomorphic image R/I ([14], [19]), and R is Bassian, if there cannot be an injection of R into a proper homomorphic image R/I (see [18]).

-As Rowen and Small pointed out in [19] that we often get more with a stronger definition, by turning to modules and abelian groups.
-The notion of a Hopfian module, which is a module M over which every epimorphism $M \to M$ is an isomorphism was studied in the pioneer paper [15].
-The structural description of Bassian abelian groups, which are defined as groups that cannot be embedded in a proper homomorphic image of itself, and related notions was the topic of series of recent papers [5], [6], [7], [8], [9] and [16].
-In this paper, following those, we say that an R-module M is generalized Bassian if the existence of a monomorphism $M \to M/N$, for some submodule N of M, forces that N is a direct summand of M.
+As Rowen and Small pointed out in [18] that we often get more with a stronger definition, by turning to modules and abelian groups.
+The notion of a Hopfian module, which is a module M over which every epimorphism $M \to M$ is an isomorphism was studied in the pioneer paper [14].
+The structural description of Bassian abelian groups, which are defined as groups that cannot be embedded in a proper homomorphic image of itself, and related notions was the topic of series of recent papers [5], [6], [7], [8], [9], [15].